-This light, summer salad is packed with Asian flavor, lots of color, and fun textures.
+This Chow Mein Chopped Salad is packed with Asian flavor, a variety of colors, and myriad textures.
 It’s great to pack for a picnic or back to school lunch!

 How is it that August has already arrived?
 I mean, seriously – it seems as if I blink and summer sifted through my fingers like quicksand.
 I’ve started to get emails about fall fashion, back-to-school lunches, tailgate menus, and Labor Day party ideas.
 It’s a bit unnerving, if you ask me!
 To make this matter more unsettling is the fact that this very day, August 5th, marks the first day of Mizzou football training camp.
 So long, hubby.
 See you in January!